Skip to content

 Background

-L3Harris Technologies is the US defence and aerospace company whose Trenchant cyber unit developed zero-day exploits exclusively for US government use.
+L3Harris Technologies is a US defence and aerospace company whose Trenchant cyber unit developed zero-day exploits exclusively for US government use.
 Former Trenchant executive Peter Williams stole at least eight of those exploits and sold them to Operation Zero between 2022 and 2025.
-Williams pleaded guilty on 29 October 2025 and was sentenced to 87 months (seven years, three months) on 24 February 2026.
+Williams pleaded guilty on 29 October 2025 and was sentenced to 87 months on 24 February 2026.

-For the defence industrial base, the Williams case has prompted reviews of technical controls on classified cyber-tool repositories.
-The combination of OFAC's simultaneous sanctioning of the buyer network and DOJ sentencing of the insider creates a two-end enforcement signal: supply and demand side of the exploit-theft pipeline are both in scope.
+For the defence industrial base, the Williams case prompted reviews of technical controls on classified cyber-tool repositories.
+The combination of OFAC's simultaneous sanctioning of the buyer network and DOJ sentencing of the insider creates a two-end enforcement signal across both the supply and demand sides of the exploit-theft pipeline.